-Each source server is connected to a DBMS repository that has a server name and other credentials that may be included in the server's applications.
-Some of the applications may refer to other DBMS servers and credentials.
-When you install applications onto the target server, the source server name and credentials are automatically changed in applications to the target server name and credentials.
-But the Multi-Server Manager does not know how to change other DBMS servers and credentials in applications.
+If a source server has any applications that reference a database other than the repository database, you must map the application's non-repository datasource used on the source server to the application's non-repository datasource used on the target server.
+When you install applications onto the target server, the source server datasource is automatically changed in applications to the target server datasource.
+But the Multi-Server Manager does not know how to change a non repository datasource in an application.
 You must indicate this manually to the Multi-Server Manager.